Applications across Research Council remits

 Queries / Contacts

-Applicants with any queries about the CCFA are encouraged to consult with the Councils at an early stage.
-An outline of the proposed research (up to 2 pages, including summary and objectives) can be sent into one of the Councils via the CCFA contact emails or online forms linked below:
+Applicants with any queries about the CCRA are encouraged to consult with the Councils at an early stage.
+A short summary of the proposed research can be sent into one of the Councils via the CCRA contact emails or online forms linked below:

 - AHRC - email@example.com